spectrocloud/terraform-provider-spectrocloud/docs/resources/cluster_azure.md

 Required:

 - `azs` (Set of String) Availability zones for the machine pool.
 Check if your region provides availability zones on [the Azure documentation](https://learn.microsoft.com/en-us/azure/reliability/availability-zones-service-support#azure-regions-with-availability-zone-support).
+Default value is `""`.
 - `count` (Number) Number of nodes in the machine pool.
 - `instance_type` (String) Azure instance type from the Azure portal.
 - `name` (String) Name of the machine pool.
 This must be unique within the cluster.